 "While a B2B website doesn't necessarily need to be complex, it does need to be strategic," says Emily Sidley from Three Girls Media, Inc.

 "As you design your site, think about your target consumer.
-How can you showcase your brand clearly and compellingly?
-Consider which type of language, images, videos, colors and fonts they'll respond to best, and use them consistently throughout your website.
+How can you showcase your brand consistently, clearly, and compellingly?
+Consider which type of language, images, videos, colors, and fonts they'll respond to best, and use them consistently throughout your website.
 B2B businesses tend to be a bit more formal, so you'll want your overall design to be sleek and clear."

 At the bare minimum, make sure your website includes:

-- A blog (this is really important for driving traffic to your website)
+A blog (crucial for driving traffic to your website).

-You may also want to consider including client testimonials and an About page that features your founder, CEO, staff and/or how your company was started."
+You may also want to consider including client testimonials and an “About” page that features your founder, CEO, staff, and how your company was started."

 She also added a bit about your B2B website's SEO.

-So, have you found some helpful tips?
-I’m sure you have!
-Make sure to keep all of this information inside your brain and get started on your successful B2B website right away.
+Have you found some helpful tips in this guide?
+We’re sure you have!
+On a final note, ensure to keep all of this information at your fingertips and create your website right away!